tnscorcoran/openshift-operators/README.md

 An Operator is like an extension your engineering team that watches over the Kubernetes environment and uses its current state to make decisions in milliseconds.

-Currently there are 3 Operator implemenation options levels of maturity and complexity
+Currently there are 3 Operator implemenation options of varying levels of maturity and complexity

 They are
 - Helm (for running Helm charts in a secure way not requiring Tiller which needs root access and as such could be considered a security risk)